bhauth/MON/README.md

 In Javascript, strings of numbers are converted to numeric array indices when used as keys.
 So, we can insert data at an array index.

 Using  **# zeta.\[put a 1 here\]**  searches the array zeta for for the string in [ ] brackets, and replaces that item.
 This can be used to label array elements you'll later replace.

+## optional advanced features

+The existence of the below options can be ignored if you don't want to use them.

 ### dittos and templates